 Where vision begins to wane with age, so does our hearing.
 Medically termed presbycusis, auditory loss in the elderly is an expected part of life.
 However, this doesn’t mean that the elderly have to suffer in… well, silence.
 Approximately one in every three people aged over 65 in the USA is affected by hearing loss.
 Consequently, a whole lot of research and work has gone into identifying problems and offering solutions.

 Most problems stem from changes that occur in our inner ears as we age.
-Much of our sense of sound relies on the functioning of tiny, delicate hairs in our inner ears and as time goes on these can begin to flatten or become damaged.
+Much of our sense of sound relies on the functioning of tiny, delicate hairs in our inner ears.
+As time goes on these can begin to flatten or become damaged.

 We will also usually lose our hearing in both ears at an equal speed, meaning that many of us won’t recognise the problem ourselves.
 For many elderly people, the problem has to be pointed out to them, as they grow so used to changes in their auditory ability.
 So, if you notice that you have to repeat yourself several times to your loved one, or that they have the television or radio turned up to a particularly loud volume every time you check in on them, it might be time to encourage them to take a hearing test.